Man’s lifelong passion for pitching horseshoes nets a World Championship trophy

 EAGLE — For the record, one does not throw a horseshoe.

-The correct verb is to pitch a horseshoe, and knowing that is the first step in understanding that while horseshoes is often practiced as a casual backyard entertainment, it is also a worldwide competitive sport with rules and etiquette that is televised by ESPN.
+The correct verb is to pitch a horseshoe, and knowing that is the first step in understanding that while horseshoes is often practiced as a casual backyard entertainment, it is also a worldwide competitive sport that is televised by ESPN.
 There are also folks out there who take their horseshoes seriously.
-Doug Bartlett of Eagle is a great example.
+Doug Bartlett, of Eagle, is a great example.

-“It is always held in really odd places like St. George, Utah, and Buffalo, N.Y., and Topeka, Kan.
-But we always find fun things to do,” said his wife Sue Bartlett.
+“It is always held in really odd places like St. George, Utah, and Buffalo, New York, and Topeka, Kansas, but we always find fun things to do,” said his wife, Sue Bartlett.

 Bartlett has spent his whole life building to his current horseshoe prowess.

 “I started when I was 12 years old.
 The town I lived in had a league, just like bowling,” he said.
 Bartlett’s dad was part of that league.

 “If someone didn’t show up, I was the guy who played,” said Bartlett.

 A few years have passed, but Bartlett has always kept up with the game.

 “You meet great people,” he said.
 “And it is very competitive.
 If you played high school sports and you are a competition person, this is something you can play all of your life.”

 Bartlett has found a lot of kindred spirits in the Eagle Valley.
 The local pitching crew is a small but mighty force.